-Pavement repairs for street excavations shall be made as shown on the Standard Details and outlined in this manual.
+Pavement repairs for street excavations shall be made as shown on the Standard Details, the Avon Pavement Cut Policy, and outlined in this manual.
 Contractors making such repairs shall be responsible for maintenance of said pavement patches, for one year from completion of the permanent pavement patch.
 Replacement shall be at the sole discretion of the Town Engineer.
 Temporary pavement patches shall remain in place for a period of at least six months including one winter season, prior to the installation of the permanent patch, unless otherwise directed by the Town Engineer.
 See Section 6.13 for additional information.